DrineDev/Lucky-Defense-Bot-V2/README.md

-Lucky-Defense-Bot-V2
-Turned project from python to jave
-Based from: https://gitlab.com/wislearn/lucky-defense-bot
-Main code in dev branch
+Lucky-Defense-Bot-V2 is a project turned from python to java Based from: https://gitlab.com/wislearn/lucky-defense-bot Main code in dev branch